PeaceDate/module-federation-examples/cypress/README.md

 ![Sample package.json name](https://i.ibb.co/Tgcgp1C/Screenshot-2023-01-11-at-14-00-51.png)

 For example:

 ```bash
 npx lerna run --scope=automatic-vendor-sharing e2e:ci
 ```

-This command will build the application wait on localhost start and then run the test.
-After that it will give you simple result of the test run and exit with the code 0 or 1. `0` means that all tests passed and `1` means that at least one test failed.
+This command will build the application, wait on localhost, start, and then run the test.
+After that it will provide a simple result of the test run and exit with the code 0 or 1.

+>`0` means that all tests passed and `1` means that at least one test failed.

 ![Console](https://i.ibb.co/hHC5nN7/Screenshot-2023-01-11-at-14-08-29.png)

-Note: This command isn't stop the application after the test run.
-So you need to stop it manually by running this command:
+>**Note:** This command isn't stop the application after the test run.
+So it needs to be stopped manually by running the following command:

 ```bash
 kill -9 $(lsof -ti:port_you_need_to_kill)
 ```

 For example:

 ```bash
 kill -9 $(lsof -ti:3001)
 ```

-<h2 align="center">How to write tests</h2>
+## How to write tests

 ### Create a test

-First of all you need to create a test file.
-It should be placed in the `sample/e2e` folder.
+First, create an empty test file.
+It should be placed in the `sample/e2e` directory.
 The name of the file should end with `.cy.ts` extension.
-Then in created file you need to import the `common` methods and `PageObject` for the test.
+Then, add import of the the `common` methods and `PageObject` for the test.

 As an example:

 ```typescript
 import { BaseMethods } from '../../../cypress/common/base';